jmcguire/learning/design_patterns/strategy/README.md

 ## Problem

 We have this class, Duck, with a few behaviors (fly, quack, swim).
-There are child classes to duck, like Mallard and DecoyDuck, that may use each bahvior differently, or may not use them at all.
+There are child classes to duck, like Mallard and DecoyDuck, that may use each behavior differently, or may not use them at all.

 ## Solution 1